homer6/open-public-forum/README.md

 # Open Public Forum

+TL;DR - This is a project to create and operate a technology-enabled, international legal system.

 Unified Action, Universal Impact.

 The International Governance & Assistance Foundation (IGAF) is a non-profit organization dedicated to fostering global transparency, accountability, and collaboration.
 Its mission is to create a unified, blockchain-backed platform that primarily facilitates class action lawsuits, allowing entities of any scale, from individuals to nations, to join collectively in seeking justice in **class action lawsuits**.
 Beyond this, IGAF offers advisory services, resolution mechanisms, quality assurance, and education across multiple sectors.
 Governed by a rotating Board of Trustees and supported by specialized departments, IGAF strives to ensure every entity's voice is heard and their grievances addressed in a fair, transparent manner.